dhpiggott/scala-json-rpc/README.md

 Contributions – both code and documentation – are welcome.

-The tests are in `JsonRpcMessageSpec.scala` and can be run with `./activator test`.
+The tests are in `JsonRpcMessageSpec.scala` and can be run with `sbt test`.

 License
 -------